studiodeeplake/CombatCubes/README.md

 ## 2D Combat featuring simple shapes, modern weaponry, and lots of ACTION!

-### Story
+### Story in a nutshell

 Imagine, a peaceful friendly world, full of shapes and beautiful scenery.
 This is our world, this is Mumbi.
-We lived here peacefully until "they" came...
-Out of nowhere, on one of the most beautiful nights, smoke and fire filled the skies as they fell.
+The shapes lived here peacefully until "they" came...
+Out of nowhere, on one of the most beautiful nights, smoke and fire filled the skies as they appeared.
+Crawling out of the mountains and up from the ground.
+Some fell right out of the sky.
 They began infecting and morphing the innocent shapes into violent and evil creatures.
 Mumbi was being taken over.
-Some seemed immune to their techno-organic infection, while others seemed to be completely compromised.
+Some seemed immune to their techno-organic infection, and were brutally slaughtered.
+While others seemed to be completely compromised.
 The Immune fought back as long as they could but eventually were defeated by this seemingly indestructible threat.

-The war waged for years, the Immune learned the ways of the weapon, explosive, destructive.
-They became shapes of war.
-Violent and aggressive, the very thing they spent millenia trying to overcome.
-Now, forced into a small corner of our world, our numbers are slim.
-It's now or never, our last push to take back our land.
-Save who you can, kill what you can, and save your planet!
+Some of the smartest shapes were able to capture and contain a peice of this virus, and learned its properties, and how to control it, for the most part.
+As a last didtch effort to fight back this infection they tried to use the virus against itself.
+Out of the samples they had, and with a little bit of their own tech and ingenuity, they created you, a simple cube, infused with an alien techno organic material, fully resistant to the effects of this threat.
+As such you have a certain level of control over this organic material.
+With these new powers you're able to create and construct weapons and items as you need.
+It's up to you to use your new powers to save this world!

-### Gameplay Introduction
+### Gameplay Introduction / Tutorial

-You start the game as one of the Immune, a survivor who's been seperated from your small group of survivors.
-With not many of you left, and your group under attack, you need to learn how to use weapons and kill the enemy.
-You'll learn the basic controls, obtain a basic weak weapon, and unleash hell on some enemies.
-After your brief introduction to the base gameplay you'll meet some friends and gain your backpack (inventory system) and your adventure will begin!
+You start the game inside a test tube where you were created.
+Formed out of the lifeless body of one of the fallen, and infused with the techno-organic virus you're told of your basic capabilities.
+You seem to be more robot or cyborg than shape, and speaking of there's not many shapes left.
+You'll be asked to choose your class or specialization.
+Then the cave that you're in comes under attack and you'll be forced to use your new capabilities to eliminate the threat.
+From this first conflict you'll learn the basic controls, and aspects of combat.
+You'll learn the basics of the user interface and how to use certain items / attachments.

 ### General Gameplay Concept

-You will progress through the different areas and zones defeating enemies and bosses, gathering new weapons and tools along the way.
-You'll have to solve puzzles and gather important items.
-You'll meet different shapes, make friends, and make some difficult descisions and hopefully with skill, explosions, and a little luck you'll be able to rid your world of the cybernetic threat and bring peace back to Mumbi.
+From the main "hub" area, the cave, you'll gear up and venture out into the different areas of the planet, Mumbi, eliminating the portals that are spawning enemies.
+Similar to the older Megaman games, you'll go to different zones and fight different types of enemies and in order to defeat or "liberate" that zone, you'll need to destroy the portal.

+The main portion or "story mode" of the game is about destroying these portals.
+There will also be an "free travel" aspect, where the player can explore an expansive open world esque environment, with different biomes, allowing the player to farm for certain materials, items, and XP that they may need.

 ## Mechanics